CESNET/eInfra-docs/docs.it4i/general/shell-and-data-access.md

 Now, configure the applications proxy settings to `localhost:6000`.
 Use port forwarding to access the [proxy server from compute nodes][5], as well.

-## Graphical User Interface

-* The [X Window system][6] is the principal way to get a GUI access to the clusters.
-* [Virtual Network Computing][7] is a graphical desktop-sharing system that uses a Remote Frame Buffer protocol to remotely control another computer.

-## VPN Access

-* Access IT4Innovations internal resources via [VPN][8].

 [1]: ../general/accessing-the-clusters/shell-access-and-data-transfer/ssh-keys.md
 [2]: ../general/accessing-the-clusters/shell-access-and-data-transfer/putty.md
 [3]: ../anselm/storage.md#shared-filesystems